Updated February 2023

-So how does the omicron variant affect the PCR test entry requirements for UAE residents to the US?
+So how does the post-pandemic affect the PCR test entry requirements for UAE residents to the US?
 Here are the latest PCR test entry requirements for residents of the UAE looking to travel to the US.

 PCR testing requirements in the US

 Unless you are a U.S. citizen or a U.S. immigrant visa holder, you are not required to show proof of vaccination before you can fly to the U.S. The CDC considers you fully vaccinated:

 - 14 days after your dose of an accepted single-dose vaccine

 - 14 days after your second dose of an accepted 2-dose series

 - 14 days after you received the full series of an accepted COVID-19 vaccine (not placebo) in a clinical trial